 BS Computer Science '23, Honors

-Trang Hoang is pursuing her Bachelor of Science in Computer Science, concentrating on Artificial Intelligence with a minor in STEM Education.
+Trang Hoang is pursuing her bachelor's degree in computer science, concentrating on artificial intelligence with a minor in STEM education.
 Trang has devoted her time to getting involved on campus both academically and in student body development.
 Trang came to Aspire Scholar after her first research experience in STAR Scholar program with Dr. Kelly.
 She aspires to excel in the field of Technology while continuing to explore her passion in education development.
 Trang is devoting her time to different programs such as Sharing Excess as Lead Developer and International Student Union as a Secretary.
 As an enthusiastic programmer and researcher, Trang wants to solve vital issues in education growth and improvement through advanced software integration.

 Through the Aspire Scholars program, Trang is excited to connect with dedicated and ambitious students to form a support system for each other's success.
 With a small community of peers and mentors, Trang wants to learn more about mentorship and how to utilize her skills better in making professional goals and keeping up with her guiders.